topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 ## 6.2 Firmware Upload to D3-G
 Run the “fwdn_ubuntu.batch” file.
-Refer to Chapter 5 for how to upload the Ubuntu image to the D3-G board.
+Refer to Chapter 5 for how to upload the Ubuntu image to the D3-G.
 After completing FWDN, remove the USB Type-C cable from the FWDN port and remove the power cable.

 <br/><br/><br/>